odoo/documentation/content/developer/tutorials/server_framework_101/10_constraints.rst

-.. _tutorials/getting_started/11_constraints:

 =======================
-Chapter 11: Constraints
+Chapter 10: Constraints
 =======================

-The :ref:`previous chapter <tutorials/getting_started/10_actions>` introduced the ability to add some business logic to our model.
+The :doc:`previous chapter <09_actions>` introduced the ability to add some business logic to our model.
 We can now link buttons to business code, but how can we prevent users from entering incorrect data?
 For example, in our real estate module nothing prevents users from setting a negative expected price.